dylancicero/Landsat8NDVI/README.md

 This index is highly correletated with green vegetative biomass, gross primary productivity, and other ecological measures, and is used often within the remote sensing literature.

+## Technical Specifications

-This application uses the Google Maps Javascript API, allowing users to specify a polygon for their region of interest on a Google Map.
+This flask application uses the Google Maps Javascript API, allowing users to specify a polygon for their region of interest on a Google Map.
 The coordinates of a polygon are specified in the API in an "MVC Array" object.
 Upon completion of the polygon drawing event, the MVC Array for the specified polygon is queried in javascript from the html form, these coordinates are reconfigured to a "standard" javascript array, the array is then "stringified" to allow this information to be sent to the server.
-The use is then asked to click a hyperlink button to actually submit this information.
+The user is then asked to click a hyperlink button to actually submit this information.
 Upon clicking the hyperlink, the information is sent to the server using Ajax, and a "success" alert is fired to alert the user the polygon has been submitted.
 These polygon coordinates are upacked in a "./reciever" endroute in the python controller,